 Biomechanics

-In this context, biomechanical analysis represents the synergy of traditional engineering and physics principles with knowledge of human anatomy, physiology, and injury tolerance.
+Biomechanical analyses represent the synergy of traditional engineering and physics principles with knowledge of human anatomy, physiology, and injury tolerance.